tmitcham/AMRpy-utils/README.md

-# BISICLES_utilities
+# AMRpy-utils
-Pre- and post-processing and plotting tools for use with BISICLES
+Pre- and post-processing and plotting tools for use with AMR plot files from Chombo-based models (including BISICLES and SUHMO)